Nella1a/next-js-hotdeals/README.md

+***Please note that this project is currently under active development.
+The codebase is subject to change and continuous improvement.***
 # MöbelDeals Platform Mock-Up

 This is a basic platform mock-up showcasing deals from two Austrian furniture stores.
 The platform is branded with a simple logo and name: MöbelDeals.